install.packages("devtools")

 Load from PDF

-pdf_file <- demopdf()
+pdf_file <- demofile("pdf")

 You can set up your own local grobid server following instructions from https://grobid.readthedocs.io/.
 The easiest way is to use Docker.

-docker run --rm --init --ulimit core=0 -p 8070:8070 lfoppiano/grobid:0.8.2
+docker run --rm --init --ulimit core=0 -p 8070:8070 lfoppiano/grobid:0.9.0

-Load from XML
+Load from JSON

-paper <- read(cermine_xml_file)
+paper <- read(json_file)

 Load from non-PDF document